rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 Both these activities can be done using the [Red5 pro server api](https://www.red5pro.com/docs/server/serverapi.html).
 To be precise, you can use the [client control api](https://www.red5pro.com/docs/server/serverapi.html#client-control-api) and [stream api](https://www.red5pro.com/docs/server/serverapi.html#streams-api) methods to get information about each participant's connection and stream as well as terminate the participant's session as needed.

-6. **Tracking session duration**: To track total time spent by a participant on the media server you will need to make use of a few different things.
+6. **Tracking session duration**: To track total time spent by a participant in the media server you will need to make use of a few different things.

 First of all, implement a [IConnectionListener](https://github.com/rajdeeprath/red5-development-series/blob/master/code-examples/server-side/red5-connection-examples/connection-listener-demo/src/main/java/org/red5/connection/examples/connectionlistener/ConnectionMonitor.java) in your web application.
 On successful connect event to capture the timestamp.
 Finally, when the participant disconnects, capture the timestamp using the `appDisconnect` handler of the MultiThreadedApplicationAdapter.